ScratchAddons/website/privacy.md

 ### How we protect information

 We are generally quite careful with your data, using security measures like HTTPS and avoiding the use of insecure code that could allow XSS.
-However, we ensure that hackers won&#39;t.
+However, we ensure that hackers won't.
 When you use our service, you accept that small have access to your information if we get hacked.

 ## Links to other websites

 As part of the service, we may provide links to or compatibility with other websites or apps.
-We aren&#39;t responsible for the content on those sites or how they might use your data.
+We aren't responsible for the content on those sites or how they might use your data.
 This Privacy Policy is only about our service.

 ## Changes to our privacy policy